nebelgrau77/Conway-s_Game_of_Life_Rust/readme.md

 and here: http://rosettacode.org/wiki/Conway's_Game_of_Life

 It starts with a randomly generated white noise pattern, which slowly dissolves.
-The initial seed for the RNG is taken from the internal temperature sensor
+The initial seed for the RNG is taken from the internal temperature sensor, or from a True RNG where feasible.

 Will restart after a 1000 generations.